 Set up custom authentication

-- Identify the sending domains you are going to use for your email messages sent through Thrive Marketing Enterprise.
+- Identify the sending domains you are going to use for your email messages.

 - Create new DNS entries by following the instructions below, but replace all occurrences of MYNEWDOMAIN.COM with your sending domain.
 Do this individually for every domain you will use for sending email messages through Thrive Marketing Enterprise.

 NOTE: These DNS entries are internet standard pointers that direct internet traffic to the correct server to handle those requests.

 NOTE: Some DNS providers, such as GoDaddy, will append the domain to the end of each entry.
 If this is the case, do not include the .MYNEWDOMAIN.COM portion of the CNAME records.

 SPF Authentication: CNAME Record Entry: Name: send.MYNEWDOMAIN.COM Alias/points to/target: client.rmsend.com